ngaeninurul/ngaeninurul/README.md

 My name is **Nurul Ngaeni**.

-I am a dedicated Informatics Engineering student at Eleven March University with a strong enthusiasm for technology.
-Currently, I am engaged in Independent Studies at Bangkit Academy, specializing in Machine Learning.
-My background includes serving as a valuable member of the helpdesk team at UPT TIK UNS, where I excel in customer communication and resolving tech-related issues.
-I have actively engaged in various campus organizations, both internal and external.
-My passion lies in crafting exceptional user interface and user experience designs, thriving on the challenge of creating sleek, relevant designs.
-I am actively seeking opportunities to contribute in this dynamic field.
-Reach out to me at nurulngaeni13@gmail.com for potential collaborations.
+Detail-oriented and analytical Informatics Engineering graduate with practical experience in data analysis, project management, and financial operations.
+I hold an Associate Degree in Informatics Engineering from Sebelas Maret University and have completed Independent Studies at Bangkit Academy, specializing in Machine Learning.

+I have a strong background in problem-solving, critical thinking, and communication, which I have applied in various roles, including serving on a helpdesk team at UPT TIK UNS and engaging in campus organizations.
+I am passionate about leveraging technology and data to drive decision-making and optimize processes in industries such as technology, finance, and human resources.

+I am enthusiastic about pursuing opportunities in these fields to make a meaningful impact.
+Feel free to connect with me at nurulngaeni13@gmail.com for collaborations or career opportunities.